ROS-Aerial/.github/profile/README.md

 Hi!
-Welcome to the github organization of the ROS community working group!
+Welcome to the github organization of the ROS aerial robotics community working group!

 This is still a bit under construction but do come by for more info!